ialmodovar/RFASTfMRI/README.md

 ## Fast Adaptive Smoothing and Thresholding

 ## Authors:
-## Israel A Almodovar-Rivera and Ranjan Maitra,
+## Israel A Almodovar-Rivera and Ranjan Maitra